mrkkrp/markkarpov.com/tutorial/megaparsec.md

   }
 ```

-All parser-running functions return `ParseErrorBundle` with correctly set
+All parser-running functions return `ParseErrorBundle` with a correctly set
-`bundlePosState` and a single `ParseError` inside.
-The collection of
+`bundlePosState` and a collection `ParseError`s inside.
-`ParseError`s inside can be extended by user before displaying
-`ParseErrorBundle` to user.
-It is the responsibility of the user to keep
-`ParseError`s sorted by their offsets.

 ### How to signal a parse error

-Let us discuss different ways to signal a parse error.
+Let's discuss different ways to signal a parse error.
 The simplest function
 for that is `fail`:

 ```